stack-auth/stack/docs/docs/01-getting-started/03-teams.md

 ### Grant a Permission to a User

-To grant a permission to a user, you can call the `grantPermission` method on the `ServerUser`, this is an example:
+To grant a permission to a user, you can call the `grantPermission` method on the `ServerUser`.
+Here is an example:

 ```tsx
 const team = await stackServerApp.getTeam('teamId');